vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-The way this example works is very similar to how Flutter prefers to build its list views although Flutter doesn't need the list items to be identifiable, unlike SwiftUI.
-All you have to do is to tell Flutter how many items you want to display and then build a `Widget` per item.
-Let's see how this looks like in Flutter using the `ListView` widget:
+This is very similar to how Flutter prefers to build its list views, although Flutter doesn't need the list items to be identifiable.
+All you have to do is to tell Flutter how many items you want to display and then build a widget per item.
+In the example below, `ListView` is used as the parent for all list items.
+It displays its children one after another in the scroll direction:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/simple_list_in_flutter/lib/main.dart (SimpleList)"?> -->
 ```dart